Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 1. Categorical - State Agencies and Sub-Agencies ('Agencia' - Agency, 'Subdirección' - Sub-agency)
 2. Categorical - Funding Instruments ('Instrumento' - Instrument, 'Contests' - Concursos, 'Tipo de Fondo' - Type of Funding)
-3. Categorical - Awardees ('SectorEconomico' - Economic Sector, 'AreaConocimiento' - Area of Knowledge, 'TipoBeneficiario' - Type of Beneficiary)
+3. Categorical - Awardees ('SectorEconomico' - Economic Sector, 'AreaConocimiento' - Area of Knowledge, 'TipoBeneficiario' - Type of Beneficiary, 'RegionEjecucion' - Region of Execution)

 The rest of the columns will not be included on the analysis.